sam8457/rocky-lamp-server/README.md

 # Rocky Linux LAMP Server

-A script to practice BASH scripting.
+A script to practice BASH in Linux.

 This script installs PHP, MariaDB, and Apache on Rocky Linux (based on CentOS).
 It then installs Nextcloud on top of those.